Vasile Moga

-Vasile Moga (/ro/; 1774 – October 17, 1845) was an Imperial Austrian ethnic Romanian bishop of the Romanian Orthodox Church.
+Vasile Moga (/ro/; 1774 – October 17, 1845) was an Imperial Austrian ethnic Romanian bishop of the Metropolitanate of Karlovci.
 A native of Sebeș, he was a parish priest for some years before being made bishop of Transylvania.
 The first Romanian to hold this office in over a century, he served for over three decades.
 Living in Sibiu during this period, he worked both to improve the spiritual and educational foundations of the diocese and to secure additional rights for the province's Romanians.

 Biography

 Origins and rise to bishop

 Born in to an old priestly family in Sebeș, in the Principality of Transylvania, he attended the local Lutheran gymnasium from 1786, followed by the Roman Catholic high schools in Alba Iulia and Cluj.
 He went to the latter institution for five years, including a study of philosophy during the final two.
 His father Ioan died in 1798, after which he went to Arad and was ordained a priest without having married.
 At Sebeș until 1810, he first served alongside his uncle Avram, and then with his brother Zaharia after Avram's death.

 There had been no Romanian Orthodox bishop of Transylvania since Atanasie Anghel entered the new Romanian Greek-Catholic Church in 1701, and no bishop of any nationality since a succession of Serbian bishops who reigned beginning in 1761 had ended in 1796.
 After a series of petitions, in May 1809 the imperial court approved the election of a Romanian bishop by a synod, held at Turda in October 1810.
 Described by one contemporary as "an unremarkable man, unknown, speaks foreign languages, but is otherwise a lethargic, negligent and weak character", Moga had the backing of the powerful Governor of Transylvania, György Bánffy.
 He was also supported by Greek-Catholic bishops Ioan Bob and Samuil Vulcan, who preferred a compliant Orthodox leader rather than his more fanatical rival Nicolae Hutovici, a cleric ready to oppose their efforts at attracting converts in southern Transylvania.
 Thus, although he placed second of three candidates, the Transylvanian authorities recommended Moga over the winner Hutovici, and the Emperor quickly approved the nomination in December.

 Tonsured a monk at Krušedol monastery, he was consecrated a bishop at Karlowitz in April 1811.
 His enthronement took place at Cluj in June, in the presence of Bánffy.
 Moga soon asked to be transferred to Sibiu; once this request was granted, he moved into a house rented from a Transylvanian Saxon.
 In August, Moga announced to his clergy that he had been installed, thus beginning his activity.
 He resided at Sibiu and remained as bishop until his death.